How to Remove Embroidery from Shirts, Hats, and More

 Don’t even bother with running stitches (like in the word, “Please.”)
 These are much more easily removed with a seam ripper!

-Keep shaving until it looks like you’ve removed most of the unwanted embroidery bobbin thread on the back of the fabric.
-Stop before you shave through your material, though.
+Keep shaving until it looks like you’ve removed most of the stray threads on the back of the fabric.
+Stop before you shave through your embroidery blank, though.

 2. Pull Threads from the Front